PedoroSantos/Pokedex-with-PokeAPI/README.md

 ## Features

 - **Search by Name or Number:** Enter the name or number of a Pokémon in the search bar to retrieve information about it.
-- **Pokémon Details:** View details about each Pokémon, including its name, type, abilities, and statistics.
+- **Pokémon Details:** View details about each Pokémon, including its name, id, weight and height.
 - **Pokémon Image:** Each Pokémon has an image for easy visual identification.
 - **Responsive:** The application is fully responsive and adapts to different screen sizes.